 This semester-long course explores a variety of topics in the areas of macroeconomics, microeconomics, economic theory and contemporary issues.
 The use of projects, tests, papers and lecture-discussion allows students to engage with economics both intellectually and personally.
 The final assignment is an economic assessment of a company of the student’s choosing.

-This semester-long seminar course introduces students to significant writings and ideas of western civilization.
-Through discussion, students analyze and examine the works of Plato, Sophocles, Aristotle, Shakespeare, Freud, Shaw, Locke, Hobbes, Marx and Engels.
-The course strongly emphasizes the logical, rational use of the intellect.
+This semester-long seminar course introduces students to significant historical writings and ideas of western civilization.
+Through discussion, students analyze and examine the works of Plato, Aristotle, William Shakespeare, Sigmund Freud, Karl Marx, George Bernard Shaw, Virginia Woolf, and Martin Luther King, Jr. The course strongly emphasizes the logical, rational use of the intellect.
 Participation in class discussions and the preparation of comprehensive papers synthesizing ideas from the texts and class discussions are fundamental to the course.

 This semester-long course examines those factors that promote both cooperation and conflict between and among nation-states.
 Topics covered in the course include rules of effective diplomacy, economic development, the use of force and human rights.
 The centerpiece of the course is a simulation exercise in which the class assumes the identity of a contemporary nation.
 The students then develop diplomatic relations with several West Coast schools also posing as nations.
 Communication among the schools/nations takes place online over a number of weeks, culminating in a face-to-face conference.
 The first third of the course is devoted to preparing for the simulation, the middle third to the simulation itself and the final third to a continuation of the study of the principles of international studies.